-SUNY Cortland automatically considers students for financial awards in addition to the College’s merit scholarships.
+SUNY Cortland automatically considers students for some financial awards in addition to academic merit scholarships.
 No supplemental application is required.
 These awards include:

 Read more about these awards

-The College is proud to participate in this first-of-its-kind program, which offers free tuition to eligible students from middle-class families in New York state.
-Fall 2018 applications were accepted until July 23.
+SUNY Cortland is proud to participate in this program, which offers free tuition to eligible students from middle-class families in New York state.

 Read more about the Excelsior Scholarship